eclipse-hono/hono/site/documentation/content/user-guide/http-adapter.md

   * (optional) Arbitrary data serving as input to a command to be executed by the device, if status code is 200.
   * (optional) Error details, if status code is >= 400.
 * Status Codes:
-  * 200 (OK): The telemetry data has been accepted for processing.
+  * 200 (OK): The event has been accepted for processing.
 The response contains a command for the device to execute.
   * 202 (Accepted): The event has been accepted for processing.
   * 400 (Bad Request): The request cannot be processed.
 Possible reasons for this include:
         * The content type header is missing.